 The University of Texas at Dallas Office of Emergency Management is established within the Department of Environmental Health and Safety; enabling us to serve the University community with a higher level of service and response by combining expertise, training and resources.
-The Office of Emergency Management (OEM) is committed to create a prepared university community of faculty, staff and students through collaborative disaster preparedness and response/recovery training and education.
-Our goal is to create awareness and provide proactive solutions so they can help themselves, their families and others in the next disaster.
+The Office of Emergency Management (OEM) is committed to creating a prepared University community of faculty, staff and students through collaborative disaster preparedness and response/recovery training and education.
+Our goal is to create awareness and provide proactive solutions so they can help themselves, their families and others in emergency situations.

 To achieve StormReady status, a university must: